Why did you go Paleo?

-- Common Paleo allergens: nuts, eggs, avocados, nightshades, seafood
+- Common Paleo Allergenic Foods: nuts, eggs, avocados, nightshades, seafood

-Furthermore, your behaviors don’t go away just because you cut out certain things.
-No, sugar is not the only addictive food on the planet.
-Once again, context matters.
-You can develop just as much of an addiction and problematic cravings for seemingly healthy foods.
+Furthermore, your behaviors with food don’t go away just because you cut out certain things, such as emotional eating or unexplained cravings.Beyond sugar and coffee, you can develop just as much of an addiction and problematic cravings for seemingly healthy foods.

-Anecdote time!
-I’ve been Paleo in one way or another since I was 16 years old.
-Coming from a childhood filled with cereal and pasta, it was the exact change I needed to become healthy.
-It’s all been great, but once every few years, I find myself becoming a little too comfortable, and entrenched in behaviors that really stack the odds against me.
+I’ve been Paleo since I was 16 years old.
+Stemming from a childhood filled with cereal and pasta, it was the exact change I needed to become healthy.
+It’s been great, but once every few years, I find myself becoming a little too comfortable, and entrenched in behaviors that really stack the odds against me.

-In the last year, I developed an addiction…an odd addiction.
-An addiction I didn’t think was an addiction at all.
-The culprit was sweet potatoes, which I feel stupid even saying.
+For instance: my addition to sweet potatoes.
+I feel stupid even saying this.
 Sweet potatoes are nutritious, and about as far as processed as it gets.
 I strength train and do Brazilian Jiu-Jitsu, so the carbohydrates do me good.
 However, too much of a good thing is NOT always a good thing.